A woman’s guide to getting a pay rise

 · Pace yourself: Don’t feel pressured to jump at the first figure that’s put in front of you.
 Your manager probably has a final figure in mind, and – like yours – it’s unlikely to be the first thing that’s offered.

 · Expand the pie: A negotiation isn’t about bulldozing a perceived opponent into giving you everything you want.
 It’s about giving to get – bargaining for what you both want.
-So if the final figure on the table isn’t quite aligned with what you had in mind, says Louise Campbell, you may be able to negotiate something else that works for you.
+So if the final figure on the table isn’t quite aligned with what you had in mind, says Suzanne Feeney, you may be able to negotiate something else that works for you.
 “Is there something else you can get instead?” she says.
 “For example, extra annual leave, study days, training courses, flexible hours, mentoring, an extra percentage on your pension, CPD courses?”

 · Think it over: Even if you’re happy with the proposal, always give yourself a night’s sleep to think things over.
 It’s important not to let the emotion of the moment sway you; it’s always wise to reflect on the offer and ideally discuss it with someone you trust.